avi1501/Node-js-cluster/README.md

 ##### Sample demo is in [index.js](github.com/avi1501/Node-js-cluster/index.js) file

+#### Perform automatic handling of node js cluster using pm2

+1. It comes with inbuilt load balancer
+2. It will take care of restarting the exited worker process without downtime

 ## To Perform Load testting on application

 Install artillery (installing as dev-dependencies) (documentation)